n8design/htwoo-web/content/how-to/how-to-spfx-angular-elements.md

     } else {

-      // Fallback to core theme state options applicable for Single Canvas Apps and Microsoft Teams this.setCSSVariables(window["__themeState__"].theme)
+      // Fallback to core theme state options applicable for
+      // Single Canvas Apps and Microsoft Teams this.setCSSVariables(window["__themeState__"].theme)

     }

-    // Register a handler to be notified if the theme variant changes this._themeProvider.themeChangedEvent.add(this, this._handleThemeChangedEvent);
+    // Register a handler to be notified if the theme variant changes this._themeProvider.themeChangedEvent.add(
+        this,
+        this._handleThemeChangedEvent);

     return super.onInit();
   }